The complexity of tropical matrix factorization: Introduction

 \begin{quest}\cite{Barv, Barv2} Does there exist an algorithm that solves TMF for every fixed $k$ in polynomial time? \end{quest}

 In~\cite{Barv}, Barvinok expected that Question~\ref{que1} can be answered in the positive, this question has also been mentioned in~\cite{Barv2}.
 Further investigations on the problem of determining matrices with fixed factor rank have been carried out in~\cite{CRW, Dev1, Dev2, DSS, HJ}.
-However, the problem remained open even in the case $k=3$ and has been formulated again in~\cite{DSS}.
+However, the problem remained open and has been formulated again in~\cite{DSS}, where its connections with tropical geometry were pointed out.
+To formulate another problem on the complexity of matrix factorizations posed in~\cite{DSS}, we define the \textit{tropical rank} of a matrix as the topological dimension of the tropical linear span of its columns.